raulperula/raulperula.github.io/_posts/2016-01-20-CV-RaulPerula.md

    end: present
    location: University Carlos III of Madrid (UC3M), Madrid, ES
    location-link: http://roboticslab.uc3m.es/
    description: Doctoral course in Robotics.
 See the <i>`Education`</i> section below for details about my Ph.D. project.
-I have been involved in the <a class="no-print" href="" target="_blank">MOnarCH - Multi-Robot Cognitive Systems Operating in Hospitals FP7-ICT-2011-9-601033</a> and the <a class="no-print" href="http://www.robocity2030.org/" target="_blank">RoboCity2030-III-CM project (Robótica aplicada a la mejora de la calidad de vida de los ciudadanos. fase III; S2013/MIT-2748)</a> projects, funded by the European Union Seventh Framework Program.
-And also in the national project <a class="no-print" href="http://roboticslab.uc3m.es/roboticslab/project/applications-social-robots" target="_blank">Applications of Social Robots</a>.
-See the <a class="no-print" href="/teaching.html" target="_self">Teaching</a> section for more information about my teaching career.
+I have been involved in the <a href="" target="_blank">MOnarCH - Multi-Robot Cognitive Systems Operating in Hospitals FP7-ICT-2011-9-601033</a> and the <a href="http://www.robocity2030.org/" target="_blank">RoboCity2030-III-CM project (Robótica aplicada a la mejora de la calidad de vida de los ciudadanos. fase III; S2013/MIT-2748)</a> projects, funded by the European Union Seventh Framework Program.
+And also in the national project <a href="http://roboticslab.uc3m.es/roboticslab/project/applications-social-robots" target="_blank">Applications of Social Robots</a>.
+See the <a href="/teaching.html" target="_self">Teaching</a> section for more information about my teaching career.

  - name: Visiting Assistance in Research
    title: VAR @ Social Robotics Lab, Computer Science Department